Here is the context of this statement:

 The Greek word βασιλεία (basileia) means, according to the lexicon, “royal power, kingship, dominion, rule - not to be confused with an actual kingdom but rather the right or authority to rule over a kingdom.”

-As such, the reference is to the God's complete authority over everything.
-The term is not referring to a particular location as sectarian translations indicate.
+As such, the reference is to God's complete authority over everything.
+The term is not referring to a particular location as some translations indicate.

 Rather, the term refers to a particular consciousness.
 The consciousness of taking refuge in the Supreme Being.
 The consciousness that the Supreme Being owns everything including me and my body and everything that surrounds me.
 The consciousness that I am God's child and everything I have and everything I have accomplished has come from the Supreme Being.